 Are digital assets taxed?

-It is paramount that the parties and the court understand not only the current market value of assets but also the net value of assets.
-This is an important part of the negotiation process, whether the assets are to be retained, transferred between the parties, or sold.
+It is paramount that the parties and the court understand not only the current market value of assets but also their net value.
+This is an important part of the negotiation process: whether the assets are to be retained, transferred between the parties, or sold.
 Digital assets are no different.